nereafernandeez/QKD_attacks/README.md

 1) I simulated the BB84 protocol, a PNS attack, and a decoy state protocol as a way to identify the PNS attack.
 2) I simulated the SARG04 protocol and the consequences of a THA attack.

-The code is commented but the comments are in spanish since I don't expect a single soul to read these programs (except probably my mom and dad).
+The code is commented but the comments are in Spanish since I don't expect a single soul to read these programs (except probably my mom and dad).
 I could, in fact, translate them, but only if I see someone, literally ANYBODY, reading or needing the code.
 Otherwise, it will stay as it is :)

 Anyway, about the programs.
 There are two different programs for each simulation: one of them is the code for a simulation on a classical computer.
 The other